 You can perform the following operations to add the OSS data source created in Prepare an EMR environment to DataWorks to store the data that is synchronized from the MySQL data source and the HttpFile data source.

 On the Data Sources page, click Add Data Source.
-In the Add Data Source dialog box, click OSS.
+In the Add Data Source dialog box, enter OSS in the search box and click OSS.

 On the Add OSS Data Source page, configure the parameters.
 The following table describes the parameters.
 In this tutorial, the parameters for the development environment and the production environment are configured by referring to the instructions in the following table.